cddmp/enum4linux-ng/README.md

 ## Credits
 I'd like to thank and give credit to the people at former Portcullis Labs (now Cisco CX Security Labs), namely:
 - Mark Lowe for creating the original 'enum4linux.pl' (https://github.com/CiscoCXSecurity/enum4linux)
-- Richard "deanx" Dean for creating the original 'polenum' (https://labs.portcullis.co.uk/tools/polenum/)
+- Richard 'deanx' Dean for creating the original 'polenum' (https://labs.portcullis.co.uk/tools/polenum/)

 In addition, I'd like to thank and give credit to:
-- Craig "Wh1t3Fox" West for his fork of 'polenum' (https://github.com/Wh1t3Fox/polenum)
+- Craig 'Wh1t3Fox' West for his fork of 'polenum' (https://github.com/Wh1t3Fox/polenum)

 It was lots of fun reading your code! :)